vidarsko/ComFiT/docs/ClassBoseEinsteinCondensate.md

 ```

-The module contains functions for ploting different types of fields (see previous notebook), like plot_field(...) and plot_complex_field(...).
+The module contains functions for plotting different types of fields (see previous notebook), like plot_field(...) and plot_complex_field(...).

 Here is an example of how to cal a plotting function.
 bec.plot_field(np.abs(bec.psi)**2,cmap_symmetric=False,colormap = 'winter')
-Remember to set cmap_symmetric = False when ploting
+Remember to set cmap_symmetric = False when plotting
-something that is not symetric around 0.
+something that is not symmetric around 0.

 ```python